OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 In this experiment, we will be building on the previous experiment by adding an LCD screen to display the measured temperature.

-// TODO: add to this intro, LAZAR fill in more here
+// TODO: add to this intro, talk about the script we're going to write, what we'll accomplish by the end of the experiment, and tease the automation portion
 // TODO: recommend that they do the previous experiment first!

 <!-- lcd -->